United Airlines extends cancellation of Boeing Max flights

 Southwest and American have already dropped the Max from their schedules into August.

 Boeing is making changes to flight-control software that investigators believe played a role in crashes in Indonesia and Ethiopia that together killed 346 people.

-The acting chief of the Federal Aviation Administration declined this week to say how long it will take his agency to analyze Boeing's changes and allow the plane to fly again.
+The company is expected to soon formally submit its changes and a proposal for additional pilot training to the Federal Aviation Administration for approval.

+The FAA held a meeting Thursday in Fort Worth, Texas, with nearly 60 officials from more than 30 countries to explain its process for analyzing Boeing's changes to the Max.
+Acting FAA Administrator Daniel Elwell declined to give a timetable for the agency's review, saying the FAA won't allow the Max to return to the skies until it is convinced the plane is safe.

+In a setback to FAA's prestige, other regulators around the world grounded the plane in March after the second crash without waiting for the FAA to do so.
+The FAA hopes that this time, other regulators — some of whom are doing their own separate reviews — will approve Boeing's changes at the same time or soon after FAA does.